profmaddo/android-menu-drawable-sample/README.md

 # android-menu-draweble-sample
-This is a basic sample about drawable menu for Android Applications.
+This is a basic Native Application Android sample to implements drawable menu in Java.